Assassination of Anas Al-Sharif: Anas Al-Sharif

-Anas Al-Sharif, born in Jabalia refugee camp in the Gaza Strip, was a well-known correspondent for Al Jazeera Arabic, known for his on-the-ground reporting during the Israel–Hamas war that began following the 7 October attacks.
+Anas Al-Sharif, born in Jabalia refugee camp in the Gaza Strip, was a well-known correspondent for Al Jazeera Arabic, known for his on-the-ground reporting during the Gaza war that began following the 7 October attacks.
 His coverage included interviews with residents affected by the conflict and footage of the aftermath of Israeli airstrikes, earning him a significant following, with over 500,000 followers on his X account.
 Al-Sharif was part of a Reuters photography team that won the 2024 Pulitzer Prize for Breaking News Photography for their coverage of the war.

 On 23 October 2024, the IDF released documents naming Al-Sharif among six Al Jazeera journalists it claimed were operatives of Hamas and the Palestinian Islamic Jihad.
 The IDF alleged that Al-Sharif served as the leader of a rocket launching squad and was a member of a Nukhba force company in Hamas's East Jabalia Battalion.
 Al Jazeera dismissed the reports as "fabricated accusations".
 The Guardian describes the report as "an unconvincing dossier of unverified evidence" and said the IDF has not explained how al-Sharif was able to be both a military commander and regular broadcaster simultaneously.
 According to BBC News, Al-Sharif had worked with a Hamas media group prior to the October 7 attacks, but can be heard criticizing Hamas in some of his social media videos before his death.

 Before his death, Al-Sharif had faced threats from Israeli authorities.
 In July 2025, the CPJ and UN Special Rapporteur Irene Khan concerned his safety, citing an Israeli military smear campaign accusing him of being a Hamas fighter.
 These allegations, which Al-Sharif and Al Jazeera dismissed as baseless, were seen by press freedom groups as an attempt to justify targeting him.
 In December 2023, an Israeli airstrike killed his father, Jamal Al-Sharif, in their family home in Jabalia, after Al-Sharif received threats from Israeli officers to cease his coverage.

 According to his brother Mohamed, Al-Sharif was offered safe passage out of Gaza with his wife, children, and extended family if he agreed to stop reporting, but he refused.
 In a video interview published in August 2025, Mohamed described the offer, made four days before Al-Sharif's death, as the latest he had received.
 Despite being aware of an imminent full-scale Israeli invasion of Gaza City, Al-Sharif chose to remain, stating that he would not leave while others in Gaza continued to suffer.